College Yearshttp://www.firstinthefamily.org/collegeyears/index.htmlhttp://www.firstinthefamily.org/collegeyears/index.htmlshapeimage_1_link_0

 The nuts and bolts of the college application process: What the PSATs, SATs, and ACTs consist of, and the dates they are given at your school; what’s required for admission to the colleges that interest you and when their applications are due; what’s involved in the “Common Application,” the college essay, letters of recommendation, your college resume.

-Goal: Make sure you have everything required to make strong applications (on time!) to the colleges on your list.
+Goal: Make sure you have everything required to make strong applications to the colleges on your list.

 Everything you need to know about financial aid: What’s available from the federal government, including Pell Grants; which scholarships you may be eligible for; how to fill out the required FAFSA form for all students seeking financial aid; work-study options at the colleges where you apply.